frame-lang/frame-docs/intermediate_frame/states.rst

 +++++++++++

 As mentioned, event handlers are also able to be terminated with a continue operator **:>**.
-In later articles we will discuss **Hierarchical State Machines (HSMs)** which enable states to inherit behavior from other states.
-HSMs are created using the *Dispatch Operator* **=>**.
+In later articles we will discuss **Hierarchical State Machines (HSMs)** in depth.
+HSMs enable states to inherit behavior from other states and are created using the Frame *Dispatch Operator* **=>**.
-Unhandled events are automatcially passed to parent states and the continue operator enables passing a handled event on to a parent state as well:
+While unhandled events are automatcially passed to parent states, the continue operator enables the capability to pass a handled event to a parent state as well:

 .. code-block::
     :caption: Event Handler Continue Terminator